 Why You Feel Like You’re Failing

 In today’s social-media-infused world, it is a seemingly impossible task to not constantly be comparing ourselves to others.
 We scroll through our feeds and see other moms who are homeschooling their kids, doing crafty projects, taking fun vacations, cooking amazing food, coaching their kids’ soccer team, throwing the biggest birthday parties, taking care of all their pets, and maintaining immaculate houses, all while running a work-from-home business on Etsy (just to name a few).

 It’s no wonder you feel like you don’t measure up.

 Never before in history has so much personal information about our friends and acquaintances been available to us, and how can it not be overwhelming and discouraging?
 But you also must remember that never before in history have we had such a power to project such a carefully-crafted identity with a simple uploaded picture coupled with a few lines of choice text.

 In other words, it’s not real.

 Despite the way it appears, social media is simply a highlight reel of all the strengths those other mothers are posting on their feeds.
-Every single mother posting on their social media is picking the pictures the are putting up on the internet.
-No mother out there is posting the gross and dirty parts of their job, but rather the better looking, more glamorous parts of the mothering experience.
+Every single mom posting on their social media is picking the pictures the are putting up on the internet.
+No mom out there is posting the gross and dirty parts of their job, but rather the better looking, more glamorous parts of the mothering experience.

 The most important thing to remember is that those strengths do not have to be yours.